 Cynthia’s mood changed after that.
-She became livelier and joined in our conversations.
+She became livelier and joined in our

-returned chatting like old friends.
+accompany her.
+They returned chatting like old friends.
 I was happy that Cynthia

 had found the right guy.
 No one was more perfect than my Jason.
 I guess I should

 When we returned to the hospital, the waiting room was a chaotic scene.
-There were a
+There

-short hour we were gone.
+happened in the short hour we were gone.

 When we entered, I immediately saw Mr. Shays.
 He was stomping around the

 waiting room, cursing loudly.
 Everyone was trying to avoid him.

 “Mother Fuckers!”
 I heard him shout.
 “If I find out who did this, I’m going to shoot

 their asses.”
 Stephanie walked up to calm him, but he just pushed her aside.

 “Where are the detectives?” he shouted.
 “Where’s Murphy?”
 He paced around the

 room, shoving people aside.
 Suddenly, his eyes focused on me and he stormed

 “You son of a bitch!”
 He grabbed me around the neck and started strangling me.

 “It’s all your fucking fault, you faggot!”

 Suddenly, I saw a flash of white before my eyes.
-Shays dropped his hands and stood
+Shays dropped his hands and

-takes seconds before the building begins to collapse.
+detonates and it takes seconds before the building begins to collapse.

 That is what happened when my father hit Shays in the face with his cast.
 He stood

 Several officers emerged and rolled Shays over on his stomach.
-They handcuffed him
+They handcuffed

-happened to him.
+had happened to him.